Code-Institute-Submissions/Shinners888-MS3MusicLibrary_JulyResub/README.md

-# Music Library Collaboration
+# Music Library Collaborative

 ## Data-Centric Development Project MS3 - Code Institute
 ![Display](assets/projectImages/screensimage.png)

-MUSO - The Misanthropic Unicorns Symphony Orchestra presents "Bringing Classic Back"
+MUSO - The Misanthropic Unicorns Symphony Orchestra's Music Library Collective

-A community built collection of favourites in the various classical/art music genres, to reignite a love of the music and repopularise it.
+A community built collection of favourite works in the various classical/art music genres, to repopularise classical music in the 21st Century.

 Features include:
 - The ability to browse favourites uploaded by other users